"Enter the Gungeon" Character Guide

 Live Ammo Buff

-If you dodge roll into enemies, you do damage to them.
-This makes sense seeing how you are playing as a living bullet.
-If you find the Armor of Thorns item you do even more damage when rolling into enemies.
+Also, if you dodge roll into enemies, you do damage to them.
+This makes sense seeing how you are playing a living bullet.

 How to Play the Convict